Cognitive Problems: A Caregiver's Guide

 Communication problems.
 If you’re a caregiver, communication with your loved one is crucial – it’s the only way to know if you’re giving him what he needs.
 But with conditions that cause cognitive problems, even basic communication may be difficult or impossible.

-Children with autism often have very delayed speech and some have lifelong difficulty communicating.
+Children with ASD often have very delayed speech and some have lifelong difficulty communicating.
 As MS and Parkinson’s disease progress, they can also diminish a person’s ability to talk.
 A parent with dementia may be able to speak clearly, but what she says may no longer make much sense.

 Caregivers are often forced to guess about what their loved ones with cognitive problems want.
 That can leave them constantly worried that they’re missing something -- that their loved ones are trying to tell them something that they can’t understand.